 Learn Hebrew slang, take a virtual tour across Israel, discover the best local food and so much more

-Brother: Same story that with sisters, at some point, our brothers become our closest friends.
+Brother: Same story that with sisters, our brothers become our closest friends at some point.
 Brother in Hebrew is אח (pronounced: ach).
 Go out with your brother for dinner, if you haven’t yet… do some bonding activities, spend time together.
-If you live far away from each other, don’t you worry, WhatsApp video, Skype and other video-conferencing tools are here to make you guys closer than ever.
+If you live far away from each other, don’t you worry.
+WhatsApp video, Skype, and other video-conferencing tools are here to make you guys closer than ever.

 Learn some Hebrew today.
-Do it for your family.
+Could you do it for your family?

-Hebrew is here, and it’s us up to you to make it something relevant for yourself, and for your lovable family members.
-Are you ready to learn?
+Hebrew has arrived here, and it’s up to you to make it relevant both for yourself and for the lovely branches of your family tree.
+Are you ready to learn more about Hebrew?
 Behatzlacha!